tuxfuxch/yarc/README.md

   * Font Awesome for the very good symbol-font (http://fontawesome.io; SIL OFL 1.1 License (Font) and MIT License (Code))
   * jQuery UI (http://jqueryui.com/; MIT License)
   * jQuery UI Touch Punch Plugin/Fix; Touch Event Support for jQuery UI (http://touchpunch.furf.com/;  GPL 2 or MIT License)
+  * i18next (http://i18next.com ;MIT license)
   * the guy's behind http://images.weserv.nl/.
 Great service!
   * Kabooga for first testing and help in buxfixing, author of webinterface.xrc
   * Martijn for correction of addon.xml, Kodi Team Member
   * ruth440 for testing and feedback.
 I was multiple times pointed into the right direction
   * Mizaki for help/advising multiple times
   * and for the spanish translation
+  * sheikr and vilma for the portuguese translations
+  * yarons for the hebrew translation

 ###Contact me